microsoft/rnx-kit/.changeset/itchy-jobs-matter.md

 "@rnx-kit/cli": patch
 ---

-test: don't require package.json as it may not be exported
+test: don't require `package.json` directly as it may not be exported